terminalcrazy1/sway/README.md

  - config: config does everything else.
 It defines modes, keybinds, font, and my status_command
 ## Dependencies
 This project requires a few things to be installed.
 Namely, the font: `Code New Roman by Nerdfonts`, and a few commands `top, grep, tail, awk, echo, bc, cat, free,` and `date`.
 Of course, you also need `sway`.
-Using **Arch Linux**, these commands can be installed with the command:
+Using **Arch Linux**, these applications can be installed with the command:
 ```
 pacman -Sy otf-codenewroman-nerd bc procps-ng grep gawk dateutils sway
 ```